jeanaray13/sentiment_analysis/README.md

 # sentiment_analysis
-Source code to assess sentiments and plot them according to a dataset through messages.
+Source code to assess sentiments with data in Spanish and plot them according to a dataset through messages.

 **Note:** You need to require a dataset containing messages or phrases.You need to require a dataset containing messages or phrases.